 Of particular interest is the glut of health claims surrounding some of the compounds in ginger.
 Many of these are conclusions drawn from studies with limited designs or small sample sizes, but there does seem to be some promise for the applications of ginger compounds in a variety of health issues.
-It’s already known that a number of the compounds found in ginger have anti-inflammatory and analgesic properties; in a similar manner to non-steroidal anti-inflammatory drugs, ginger is known to reduce production of prostaglandins by inhibiting the enzymes that help produce them.
+It’s already known that a number of the compounds found in ginger have anti-inflammatory and analgesic properties; similarly to non-steroidal anti-inflammatory drugs, ginger is known to reduce the production of prostaglandins by inhibiting the enzymes that help produce them.

 More research in recent years has suggested that -shogaol has a strong anti-coughing effect, and could help reduce blood pressure.
 Additionally, it may have some anti-allergic effects, as it has been shown to inhibit the release of histamine from mast cells, a chemical whose effects manifest as the allergic response to an allergen.
 An anti-fever effect has also been noted.

 On top of this, research into -gingerol has suggested it could have applications as an anti-tumour agent.
 In lab conditions, and mouse models of cancer, it has been shown to have an anti-angiogenic effect; that is, it prevents the formation of new blood cells.
 As tumours require the growth of new blood cells to spread, it’s possible that -gingerol could prove useful in their treatment.
 It’s worth mentioning that the majority of studies looking at the anti-tumour activity of -gingerol have been carried out in mouse models, rather than in humans, so whilst the results are promising, it remains to be seen whether results of the same significance will be observed in humans.
 Lab tests on human cancer cells have also shown that -shogaol may inhibit cancer growth for ovarian cancer.